+Climate scenario analysis

-In 2020, we initiated our first climate scenario analysis exercise in order to identify the potential financial impacts from relevant climaterelated risks and opportunities to ultimately enhance our resilience to climate-related risks and influence our strategic planning.
-In 2021, we updated the climate-related scenario analysis to reflect the latest Intergovernmental Panel on Climate Change (IPCC) conclusions.
-The qualitative and quantitative climate scenario analysis studied a number of future emissions pathways scenarios.
-The analysis took into consideration low and high temperature warming scenarios for both physical and transition risks over a short (5-year), medium (10-year), and long (20-year) term time horizon.
-A total of six distinct scenarios were selected and used in our analysis.
+In 2021, we updated our previous climate-related scenario analysis from 2020 to reflect the latest Intergovernmental Panel on Climate Change (IPCC) conclusions.

+The qualitative and quantitative climate scenario analysis studied a number of future emissions pathway scenarios.
+The analysis took into consideration low and high temperature warming scenarios for both physical and transition risks over a short-(five-year), medium-(10-year) and long-term (20-year) time horizon.
+We selected and used six distinct scenarios in our analysis.

 Our scenario analysis included the following climate-related risks, which we identified as having a potential financial impact on our business: